 THE BIOMIMICRY REVOLUTION

 Imitate nature? and then what else?… And yet, what is called biomimicry is meeting with growing success in research, science, engineering and even cosmetics.
-And Mademoiselle Agathe can touch you two words...
+And Miss Agathe can touch you two words...

 WHAT IS BIOMIMICRY?